 Drop-in dementia cafés (which are funded by NHS Wirral) first started two years ago, and are proving such a huge success that more volunteers are now needed to enable them to expand even further.

 The Wirral branch of The Alzheimer's Society first launched informal gatherings for carers and their loved ones at Port Sunlight Garden Centre in 2008, to give them some brief respite and help them feel less isolated in a pleasant, informal setting.

 Co-ordinator Donna DiVito says carers welcome the opportunity to relax over a coffee while those they care for are supervised and entertained nearby.

 She said: "The drop-ins are great as they give carers and the person they care for an opportunity to relax, enjoy a coffee, and chat with outreach workers and volunteers.
 The café initiative is just one aspect of the Dementia Outreach Project, which aims to extend support for carers and the person they care for into the community."

 In Wirral there are 4,500 people over the age of 65 living with dementia.
 Across the UK 700,000 people have dementia and this number is set to rise to 1 million by 2025.

 Carers wishing to attend the drop-in dementia café can do just that - drop in!
 Would-be volunteers can call Donna DiVito or Christine Henry for an informal chat on 0151 630 5206.

-What's On where?

-• Birkenhead area Café: Port Sunlight Garden Centre - 2nd June 10am -12 noon
+Café in the area- Floral Pavilion New Brighton -15th June 11am 1pm

-Practice specific initiatives
+Practice specific initiatives: